Chart Color Schemes

 Residential development activity is lower than average in Mawson Lakes - Globe Derby Park according to AreaSearch's national comparison of local real estate markets

-Mawson Lakes - Globe Derby Park averaged approximately 9 new dwelling approvals per year over the past five financial years, totalling 45 homes.
-As of FY26, 9 approvals have been recorded.
-Between FY21 and FY25, an average of 16.4 people moved to the area for each dwelling built.
-This high demand outpaces supply, potentially putting upward pressure on prices and increasing competition among buyers.
+Mawson Lakes - Globe Derby Park has averaged around 9 new dwelling approvals per year over the past five financial years, totalling 45 homes.
+In FY26 to date, 9 approvals have been recorded.
+Over these five years, an average of 16.4 people moved to the area for each dwelling built.
+This high demand outpaces supply, potentially driving up prices and increasing competition among buyers.

-New properties are constructed at an average expected cost of $220,000, below regional norms, offering more affordable housing options.
-In FY26, there have been $48.0 million in commercial approvals, indicating high local commercial activity.
-Compared to Greater Adelaide, Mawson Lakes - Globe Derby Park records significantly lower building activity, at 83.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
+New properties are constructed at an average expected cost of $220,000, reflecting more affordable housing options.
+In FY26, there have been $48.0 million in commercial approvals, indicating significant local commercial activity.
+Compared to Greater Adelaide, Mawson Lakes - Globe Derby Park records markedly lower building activity (83.0% below regional average per person).
+This limited new supply generally supports stronger demand and values for established properties, though construction activity has intensified recently.
 Recent construction comprises 33.0% detached dwellings and 67.0% townhouses or apartments, reflecting a shift from the current housing mix of 67.0% houses.
-With around 7722 people per dwelling approval, the area reflects a highly mature market.
-By 2041, Mawson Lakes - Globe Derby Park is expected to grow by approximately 2,390 residents.
+The area reflects a highly mature market with around 7722 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Mawson Lakes - Globe Derby Park is expected to grow by 2,390 residents through to 2041.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.